-And last, but certainly not least, it’s essential to get the lighting right, especially in a narrow room, and this really has to be planned at the start of the project.
+And last, but certainly not least, it’s essential to get the lighting right, especially in a narrow room.
+This really has to be planned at the start of the project.

-7. Embrace a single galley kitchen
+7. Embrace single galley kitchen ideas

 A single run is kitchen design as its most essential.

-If you only have a single run – one row – of cabinets, worktop space may be limited so it makes sense to create different zones for food preparation, serving and cleaning up, often divided by the key points of hob, sink and refrigerator.
+If you only have a single run – one row – of cabinets, worktop space may be limited, so it makes sense to create different zones for food preparation, serving and cleaning up, often divided by the key points of hob, sink and refrigerator.

-Whatever the size of your room, try to keep the mix of colors and/or textures to two or possibly three – and that includes the walls, floor and ceilings as well as the cabinets.
+Whatever the size of your room, try to keep the mix of colors and/or textures to two or possibly three – that includes the walls, floor and ceilings as well as the cabinets.

 8. Work a galley layout into a large kitchen

 The galley layout can work just wonderfully in a large kitchen.